Skip to main content Link Search Menu Expand Document (external link)

 Submission

-To get checked off for the lab, please record a 2 minute video with the following components:
+To get checked off for the lab, please record a 1 minute video in the following order:

 Slides